Florida School for Boys: University of South Florida, 2012–2014

 "When you look at the state hospital, the state prisons, the other state institutions at the time, there are very meticulous plot maps you can reference.
 Or if you are a family member today, you can say, 'Where is my great-aunt buried?' and they can show you exactly where.
 So, why that didn't happen here, I don't know.
 But that does stand out."

-In 2012, the team used ground-penetrating radar and some excavation to identify where bodies are buried.
+In 2012, the team used ground-penetrating radar and some excavation to identify where bodies were buried.
 However, in order to determine if the cause of death was from injury, illness, or murder, the bodies must be exhumed.
 Given the long history of reported violence at the school, many people believe that some students died because of abuse.
 Under existing law, exhumations can be done only at the request of a family member.
 But many of the burials are of students who were here in the early 20th century, and records make it difficult to identify their families.

-By December 2012, the researchers indicated that they had located 55 graves on the grounds.
+By December 2012, the researchers had located 55 graves on the grounds.
 Given that they had documented nearly 100 deaths at the school, the team believed that a second cemetery was likely to exist.

 Thomas Varnadoe was sent to the Florida School for Boys in 1934 and died there a month later.
 His nephew, Glen Varnadoe, came forward in 2012 saying that he wanted to have his uncle's remains exhumed for reinterment at his family's cemetery near Lakeland.
 He had visited Dozier School in the 1990s, and a staff member showed him where his uncle might be buried.
 That location was not the same as the area where the most recent burials were found.
 The state originally limited the USF team to searching the existing, delineated cemetery grounds, saying they did not have the authority to order exhumation of graves.

 2013 court injunction to force exhumations

 When the state announced plans to sell much of the Dozier property for redevelopment, Varnadoe filed suit against the action, as he was a family member seeking a specific exhumation.
 A judge issued a temporary injunction blocking the sale until Thomas Varnadoe's body was exhumed.
 State officials subsequently granted the university team permission to search all areas of the former facility for possible burial sites.
 They requested federal funds to pay for a forensic examination of all graves on the grounds.

-On August 6, 2013, Governor Rick Scott and the Florida Cabinet issued a permit allowing a team of University of South Florida anthropologists and archaeologists to excavate and examine the remains of any and all boys buried at the Dozier site.
+On August 6, 2013, Governor Rick Scott and the Florida Cabinet issued a permit allowing a team of University of South Florida anthropologists and archaeologists to excavate and examine the remains of any boys buried at the Dozier site.